 At Hope, the classroom is just the beginning of your education.
-From student clubs to lecture series and a world-class undergraduate research program, chemistry and biochemistry students enjoy a wealth of opportunities to learn.
+From student clubs to lecture series and a world-class undergraduate research program, chemistry students enjoy a wealth of opportunities to learn.

 The James and Jeanette Neckers Lectureship and Student Assistance Fund was established in 1984 by Dr. James W. and Jeanette Hoffman Neckers (’23) to support annual lectureships in chemistry.
 Through additional gifts from Dr. Neckers, the fund was expanded to include student summer research stipends and student scholarships.
 Take a look at the calendar for the schedule of these lectures.

 An annual interdisciplinary lectureship fund honors Dr. James Gentile, the former Dean for Natural and Applied Sciences.
 Take a look at the calendar for information on upcoming Gentile Lectures.

 We’re one of the first colleges in the country to offer undergraduate student/faculty collaborative research in chemistry.
 A strong research program is integral to our department, and we offer many opportunities for students to participate.

 Hope also offers paid research opportunities during the summer months through our Summer Undergraduate Research Function (SURF) program.
 For the past 25 years, Hope College has had a continually funded program through the National Science Foundation: Research Experiences for Undergraduates (NSF-REU).
 We host over 45 chemistry research students every summer, with more than a dozen research groups in chemistry.

 Are you looking for an internship in chemistry?
 Contact the internship coordinator at the Boerigter Center for Calling and Career to begin your search.